t-crest/rt-ua/README.md

 ### Prerequisites

-Download the Patmos Ubuntu Development VM from http://patmos.compute.dtu.dk/
+Download the Patmos Ubuntu Development VM from http://patmos.compute.dtu.dk/ or or follow the installation instructions on https://github.com/t-crest/patmos

 ## Installing